-Baby isn’t ready for preschool yet, so his school field trips are still pretty far in the future.
+Baby isn’t ready for preschool yet, so their school field trips are still pretty far in the future.
 But that doesn’t mean you can’t get started yourself!
 Save the educational field trips for later, when Baby can talk and understand words better.
-Right now, your only job is to show him cool new things.
+Right now, your only job is to show them cool new things.
 We’ve got some ideas.

-Sure, he won’t be able to take advantage of most of the resources at your local branch yet, but many libraries offer kid-friendly performances from people like magicians, balloon artists, and fun characters who read aloud in costume.
-While you’re there, you can sign Baby up for his very first library card so he can check out books as soon as he starts reading.
+Sure, they won’t be able to take advantage of most of the resources at your local branch yet, but many libraries offer kid-friendly performances from people like magicians, balloon artists, and fun characters who read aloud in costume.
+While you’re there, you can sign Baby up for their very first library card so they can check out books as soon as they start reading.

 The fire station

 Most fire stations are happy to give tours, and bonus, they also install car seats!
 But this field trip is mostly for the pictures you’ll get of Baby in their little plastic firefighter’s hat.
 Baby won’t get a lot out of this particular field trip apart from new sights and sounds, but you’ll come away with some great information about fire safety and some adorable pics.
 It’s a win-win.